Google Graveyard Revisited: Shutdowns Since 2015

 (Discontinued on: Jan 25, 2015)

-Announced in March 2005, Google Code is a service (which started a year after, in 2006) to host scalable, open source projects reliably.
 Google Code went read-only in August 2015, and will shut down on January 25 2016 for version control clients.
 Public project data will get archived and be accessible via Google Code Archive for years to come.

-…we’ve seen a wide variety of better project hosting services such as GitHub and Bitbucket bloom.
+“…we’ve seen a wide variety of better project hosting services such as GitHub and Bitbucket bloom.
 Many projects moved away from Google Code to those. … After profiling non-abusive activity on Google Code, it has become clear to us that the service simply isn’t needed anymore“, stated Chris DiBona (Director of Open Source) on Google’s Open Source Blog on March 12, 2015.

 Google Talk